Bathurst Mount Panorama

 With the support of the New South Wales Light Car Club and the Auto Cycle Union, the first event was organised in Easter of the same year, before the track surface had been sealed.
 Unusually, it was a combined bike and car meeting, with bikes racing on the Friday and Saturday, before handing over to the cars on Sunday and Monday.
 Those early events featured primitive facilities - a sea of canvas tents would form rudimentary paddock facilities, and there was nothing but the occasional (and rickety) wooden fence to protect drivers and riders should they get anything wrong while crossing 'The Mountain'.

-The format of the Easter weekend races was set and would become a staple feature of the Australian motor racing calendar, continuing right through to the present day when Formula 3 cars headline the action.
+The format of the Easter weekend races was set and would become a staple feature of the Australian motor racing calendar, continuing right through to recent years when Formula 3 cars headlined the action, through to today when it is the 6 Hour endurance race for production cars.
 In recent years, a 12 hour race each February has been revived and, since adopting international GT3 regulations for the premier class, has seen entries boom in what is rapidly becoming a much-anticipated early season race on the GT calendar.

 Of course, it was not single seaters, GT cars or motorcycles that ultimately helped popularise the Mount Panorama legend, but rather the domestic touring car series with its October 1000km event known simply as the Bathurst 1000.
 The race actually began as a 500 mile event at Phillip Island, but when the track surface broke up, Bathurst took over the running from 1963 onwards.
 The races were televised and began to draw huge audiences, with only the Melbourne Cup horse race a rival as Australia's biggest single day sporting event.
 The sight of grids of often more than 50 cars doing battle up and down the mountain enthralled viewers the world over, enhanced by the traditional rivalry between the factory Ford and Holden teams.